 Scheduling regular checkups, even if a person feels healthy, allows doctors to check for the earliest signs of heart disease (hypertension and high cholesterol), diabetes (hyperglycemia), sexually transmitted diseases (like HIV), certain cancers, and osteoporosis, among other diseases.

-Genetic testing can also tell if a person is predisposed to certain cancers, genetic disorders, or other diseases.
-According to the Institute for Work & Health, there are three steps in preventive care that can help “treat” disease before it’s contracted and save lives.
+Genetic testing can also help medical professionals tell if a person is predisposed to certain cancers, genetic disorders, or other diseases.
+According to the Institute for Work & Health, there are three steps in preventive care that can help “treat” disease before it appears and save lives.
 Read more about them below.

 The first step in disease prevention is the spread of knowledge.
-This work is primarily done by trained nurses and nurses with a more advanced skill set and education, like those who have earned an advanced nursing degree from Maryville University.
+This work is primarily done by trained nurses and nurses with a more advanced skill set and education, such as those who have earned an advanced nursing degree like the options offered online by Maryville University.
 These nurses educate patients about the most beneficial health behaviors and types of preventive healthcare.

 This type of health education isn’t limited to the doctor’s office and can be seen in everyday life.
 If you’ve ever walked by an advertisement suggesting exercise or avoiding smoking, you’ve seen an example of primary prevention.